 In case you haven’t noticed, we recently updated dates for weekly coding classes for the 2019 schedule with new classes starting from Tuesday 8th January 2019 in Glasgow.
+Coding for kids is like building blocks for the future.
 To register your interest or request more information, please feel free to get in touch using the contact form you can find here or by calling us at 0141 946 3699

 If you need some convincing, or are unsure what I’m even talking about, you’re in luck because we’ve put together a handy list of just some of the reasons your kids should code.

 1 – Excellent Career Oportunities